FAQs

 For more information on what reflection is, why the TDP requires it, and what we expect from your reflections, please see Reflection Guidelines.

 Annotations are brief, reflective pieces of writing that contextualize your documents.
-Annotations of materials like first day plans and policy sheets define the size and nature of the class it you plan to teach, explain why you chose a particular approach, provide evidence that your approach was (or is likely to be) effective, and detail what you learned by taking this approach.
+Annotations of required track completion materials, such as a first day plan and a class policy sheet, define the size and nature of the class it you plan to teach, explain why you chose a particular approach, provide evidence that your approach was (or is likely to be) effective, and detail what you learned by taking this approach.

 Satisfying requirements: General and Foundational Track questions